wrightben/math/Statistics - General/monty-hall/Readme.md

 **Choice**: Select either your door or the other person's two doors.
 (One was removed, but it was one without a prize.
 A contestant with two doors always has at least one without a prize.)

-So, statistically, the best strategy is to choose a door at random, and then claim the other person's two doors with your second choice.
+Statistically, the best strategy is to choose a door, and then claim the other person's two doors with your second choice.

 <br />